yvnvii/hack-the-planet/docs/pages/proposals.md

 ```

 ### Proposal
-Your project repo currently has your pre-proposal written in the README.md
+Your project repo currently has your mini-project proposal written in the
-file.
-Rename this file to be `proposal.md` and create a new empty README.md
+README.md file.
+Create a copy of this file called `proposal.md`, as a starting
-file that will serve as the README for your project.
-The `proposal.md` file
+point for your official project proposal.
+The `proposal.md` file in the root
+of your project repo will be the file we will reference for evaluating
-will serve as your official project proposal.
+your proposal.

-In this proposal you should expand upon the contents in your pre-proposal
+In this proposal you should expand upon the contents in your mini-project
-to incorporate any feedback that we provided previously, and to update it
+proposal to incorporate any feedback that we provided previously, and to update it
 with any new ideas or progress you have made in designing your project.
 Using markdown, you should create nicely formatted headings and paragraphs
 to list the following topics and your answers: